Cirkit Designer Logo

 Usage Instructions

-The Qwiic Shield (Thing Plus) is designed for ease of use, especially for those working with I2C devices.
+The Qwiic Shield (Thing Plus) is designed for plug-and-play functionality, making it easy to connect and use I2C devices.
 Follow the steps below to get started:

-1. Attach the Shield: Align the Qwiic Shield with the Thing Plus microcontroller and solder it in place or use headers for a removable connection.
+1. Attach the Shield: Align the Qwiic Shield with the Thing Plus microcontroller and press it firmly into the headers.

-2. Connect Qwiic Devices: Plug your Qwiic-enabled sensors or modules into any of the four Qwiic connectors on the shield.
+2. Connect I2C Devices: Use Qwiic cables to connect your I2C sensors or modules to any of the four Qwiic connectors on the shield.

-3. Power the System: Supply power to the Thing Plus microcontroller (via USB or external power source).
-The shield will draw power from the microcontroller.
+3. Power the Board: Supply power to the Thing Plus microcontroller via USB or an external power source.

-Below is an example of how to use the Qwiic Shield with an I2C temperature sensor (e.g., SparkFun Qwiic TMP102):
+Below is an example of how to use the Qwiic Shield with a Qwiic-compatible temperature sensor (e.g., SparkFun TMP102):

 #include <SparkFun_TMP102.h> // Include the TMP102 library